Lynx vs Bobcat

 How to Tell the Difference Between a Bobcat and a Canadian Lynx

 (click on the photo for a larger view)

-The above photo compares the wild Canada Lynx that I photographed in Riding Mountain National Park, Manitoba, to a captive Bobcat that I photographed in the Arizona-Sonora Desert Museum in Tucson, Arizona.
+The above photo compares the lynx vs bobcat.
+I photographed this wild Canada Lynx in Riding Mountain National Park, Manitoba, and this captive Bobcat in the Arizona-Sonora Desert Museum in Tucson, Arizona.